RolfyLl/post-install-config/README.md

 <img src="https://i.imgur.com/R7MEf4P.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Here i configred the Roles with Admin and named it Zeus/Admin.
 Roles are the permissions granted to Agents per Department that they have access to.
 Each Role has a set of permissions that can be checked/unchecked for agents given that Role in association with a Department they have access to.
 An unlimited number of roles can be created and assigned to Agents with access to various departments.
+Any Agent/user that has this Role will have the ability to:

+- Create tickets
+- Delete tickets
+- Edit
+- Assign
+- Transfer and much more

 </p>
 <br />